-The various climate change factors listed above will contribute variably to yield response in Delta crops.
+The climate change factors listed above will contribute to yield response in Delta crops.
 Crop models are specific to a region and set of parameters.
 Models for the greater Sacramento and San Joaquin river valleys are the closest approximation when studies particular to the Delta are not available.
 However, Delta's open water and San Francisco Bay influence result in relatively mild climate changes compared to the rest of the Central Valley.
-Regional yield models based on predicted changes across the Central Valley indicate that yield changes vary by crop, with losses expected for crops that occupy over half of current acreages (Table 2.1, Figure 2.1).
-Across the entire state, changing water management and a less predictable inter-annual water supply will be a major driver for change in yields (Jackson et al. 2011, Medellín-Azuara et al. 2018), but extreme heat and flood events will also contribute to yield losses, especially in the latter half of the century (Deschenes and Kolstad 2011, Pathak et al. 2018).
+Regional yield models based on predicted changes across the Central Valley indicate that yield changes vary by crop, with losses expected for crops that occupy over half of current acreages (Table 2, Figure 3).
+Across the state, changing water management and a less predictable water supply will drive yields (Jackson et al. 2011, Medellín-Azuara et al. 2018), but extreme heat and flood events will also contribute to yield losses, especially in the latter half of the century (Deschenes and Kolstad 2011, Pathak et al. 2018).
 Rising air temperatures and changing precipitation patterns will increase physiological stress, thereby increasing susceptibility to pests, disease, and weeds (Pathak et al. 2018).
 Despite these risks, some studies suggest that abundant carbon dioxide supply may boost yields and lessen some of the negative consequences of climate change, but these gains may not be substantial (Blanc and Reilly 2017).
 These climate change-crop yield studies, summarized below, were developed for crops statewide but can apply to crop vulnerability in the Delta.